21QB Coachmen Freelander Class C Motorhome

 What we wish was different

 We would love it if the passenger seat swiveled toward the living space.
-We are not sure this is possible with this Chevy chassis.
+We are not sure if this is possible with this Chevy chassis.

 Overall thoughts on the Coachmen Freelander 21QB